YellowPhil/msmailprobe2/README.md

 # msmailprobe 2.0

-A BETTER Office 365 and Exchange Enumeration
+A **BETTER** Office 365 and Exchange Enumeration

 It is widely known that OWA (Outlook Webapp) is vulnerable to time-based user enumeration attacks.
 This tool leverages all known, and even some lesser-known services exposed by default Exchange installations to enumerate users.
 It also targets Office 365 for error-based user enumeration.

-Moreover this version os the script fixes some of the most common issues of the original.
+Moreover this version of the script **fixes** some of the most common issues of the original.

 ## Motivation